THE BASICS:

 With most things, like her medical journey, we are an open book.

 But we do not discuss Dottie's kennel or breeder.
+You can find this out using DogsNZ records though.

 Are Dottie's parents dwarfs too?